-The sections $\left\{s_{U}\right\}$ of a context $U$ are in bijection with the elements of $\Sigma^{U}$, once their definition gives an element $\sigma_{U}$ for each context $U$, which follows from local fiber independence.
-We will call a section in a measurable fibration, and consequently the respective element of the $\sigma$-algebra, an event $\sigma_{U}$\footnote{Usually the events are the elements of $O^{U}$.
-But this only holds because one is using a discrete $\sigma$-algebra.}.
+Effectively, the events over each context are the elements of the $\sigma$-algebra, and we will call them events in the following, keeping the $\sigma$-algebra implicit when they are trivial\footnote{Usually, the events are the elements of $O^{U}$.
+But this only holds because one is using a $\sigma$-algebra with atomic objects, usually the discrete one.}.
+Measurement bundle is the generalization in the bundle approach to the notion of measurement scenario, a scenario with outcomes attached in a consistent way to the measurements.